Interrogative Adjectives examples:

 Above sentences notice that after WH noun does not appear.

-In Interrogative Adjectives appear before Noun.
+In Interrogative Adjectives appear before Nouns.

 Examples Interrogative Adjective